logo

 Can you get enough boron from food alone?

 Before you go on a supplement-shopping spree, let's discuss boron in your diet.
 Boron is naturally found in many foods, so you might already be getting a decent amount from your daily meals.
-Some fantastic sources of boron include fruits like prunes, apples, pears, grapes, nuts, beans, and even avocado.
+Some fantastic sources of boron include fruits like apples, prunes, pears, grapes, nuts, beans, and even avocado.

 VitaRx Tip